oroinc/documentation/commerce/user_guide/shopping_lists/view.rst

 2. **Sort**: To sort the items by the values in a particular column (e.g. ID, Label, etc.), click the respective column header.
 When sorting is ascending, an upward arrow appears next to the column name.
 When sorting is descending, a downward arrow appears.
 3. **Refresh**: Click |IcRedo| to reload the information about the items.
 If another user recently updated the item details, these changes are reflected upon the refresh.
 4. **Reset**: Click |IcReset| to roll back the view per page, filters and columns configuration to the default values.
 5. **Manage columns**: Open the **Grid Settings** by clicking |IcConfig| to see the list of columns that organize the item details.
 To reorder the columns, click and hold the column name, then drag it to the new location.
-Toggle on and off the column show option using the **Show** checkbox.
+Toggle on and off the column show option using the **Show** check box.

    .. image:: /user_guide/img/getting_started/ui_components/manage_columns.png
       :class: with-border